Amenhotep19/parking-lot-counter-go/README.md

 xhost -local:docker
 ```

-To run the docker image on an Ubuntu host machine using a file input, run the following commands:
+To run the Docker image on an Ubuntu host machine using a file input, use:

 ```shell
 xhost +local:docker